Prey (1977 film): Filming

 Marcel provided Warren with a filming slot on the wooded backlot of Shepperton Studios, located on the River Ash.
 Several scenes feature a bridge that had previously appeared in Dr. Terror's House of Horrors (1965).
-In addition, production designer Hayden Pearce secured the use of the manor house in Littleton Park (the studios' original site) to serve as the location of Jessica and Jo's country home.
+In addition, production designer Hayden Pearce secured the use of the manor house in Littleton Park (the studios' original site) to serve as the filming location for Jessica and Jo's home.
 Warren said of the filming arrangements: "This really was quite a unique situation because ... here we were in a studio looking at a real house and real rooms as if shooting on location."
 The crew were permitted to redecorate the rooms as necessary and, to this end, make use of any of the items in the studios' prop store.
 Warren states that this resulted in a "crazy" mixture of decors that "certainly helped create the right atmosphere" for the film.

-Filming commenced after only half a day's rehearsal and without a finished script; the actors received the rest of their lines in daily dispatches.
+Filming began after only half a day's rehearsal and without a finished script; the actors received new lines each day.
 According to Warren, "dear old Max Cuff was trying to keep up with us.
 He was writing like mad."
 Certain scenes were partly or wholly improvised: one example is a sex scene between the characters of Jessica and Jo, which was added mainly to boost the film's overseas distribution prospects.
-Many of the crew had recently come off the production of The Pink Panther Strikes Again, on which Marcel had served as assistant director.
-They completed an average of 35 camera set-ups per day, employing hand-held shots whenever they fell behind schedule and filming scenes in no more than three takes to lower costs.
-Stokes needed injections to ease the discomfort caused by the contact lenses that he was required to wear as part of his alien make-up.
-The bird Wally was a cockatoo that often refused to perform when needed and squawked loudly off-camera, frequently causing problems with the sound recording.
-He eventually escaped from his cage and was never seen again.
+Many of the crew had recently finished work on The Pink Panther Strikes Again, on which Marcel had been assistant director.
+They completed an average of 35 camera set-ups per day, employing hand-held shots whenever they fell behind schedule and filming scenes in no more than three takes to keep costs down.
+Stokes, who wore contact lenses as part of his alien make-up, needed regular injections to ease the discomfort in his eyes.
+"Wally" was a cockatoo that often failed to perform when needed and squawked loudly off-camera, causing problems with the sound recording.
+He eventually escaped from his birdcage and was never seen again.